 During my demonstrations, I take far more time than I need with my mask off.
 I show my water level, look around and play with my hair.

 Show them that you can still breathe.
 I always grab the BCD waistband of my students, with my left hand anytime masks or power inflators are involved.
 This leaves my right hand free to grab dump valves if anyone panics.

 Remember they need to do it for a set distance, but you don’t have to in your demonstration.
 I only swim a short distance right in front of the students and ‘Remember’ the required distance which allows me to go much more slowly and be seen more easily.

 I mime listening for the ‘aah’ sound when I'm most visible to the class.
 Your briefing and demonstration need to be especially slow as there is a lot going on.

 I like to tell my students that most people mess it up and that I will be sincerely impressed if they get it right on the first try.

 Demonstrate everything a lot more slowly than you think.
 I like to take even more time than that and point out common mistakes to show students that there is no need to hurry.

 Have you already mastered the Divemaster skills?
-Leave a good advices to the next Divemaster, in a Comment below!
+Leave some good advice for the next Divemaster in a Comment below!